Sebokolodi/SkyTiles/README.md

 	#./PyTiling.py -j Config_Tiling.py

-#### Config_SkyMapTiles.json input Json Definitions:
+#### Config_SkyMapTiles.json Input  Definitions:

     path_footprints   : Path to footprints.
     run_all_footprints: true/false.
-If true, look inside path_footprints and extract Tile information for all footprints inside this path/directory.
-    footprint_files   : If run_all_footprints is false, then specify a specific footprint file(s).
+If true, look inside path_footprints and extract tile information for all footprints inside this path/directory. footprint_files   : If run_all_footprints is false, then specify a specific footprint file(s).
                         If run_all_footprints is false and no footprint_files is given, the code will break.
     HPX_nside         : Healpix NSIDE.
     tile_naxis        : Tile size (NAXIS of a tile.
-A value provided will be used for both naxis1 and 2). tile_cdelt        : Tile pixel size (in degrees). beam_radius       : Size of the observation's primary beam (the radius, in degrees).
+A value provided will be used for both naxis1 and 2).
+    tile_cdelt        : Tile pixel size (in degrees). beam_radius       : Size of the observation's primary beam (the radius, in degrees).
     beam_sample_points: Sampling the circumference of the beam.
 Used for determining pixel locations (ensures that no tile ID is missed). number_of_beams   : The number of beams per SB.
 Most relevant for phased arrays.
                         For POSSUM, we have 36 beams.
     outfile_prefix    : The prefix name to use for the output csvs files (include a path also, if not the files will be stored in your current directory).
     generate_ds9regions: if true, generate a DS9-suitable region file for the SB.